• Skip to primary navigation

 Instructions

-• Add water (enough to cover the bones and meat) to a large stockpot, take it to a boil on high heat.
-Add the beef bones, brisket and 1 tablespoon of salt.
+• Parboiling the Bones In a large stockpot, add enough water to cover the beef bones and brisket.
+Bring to a boil over high heat.
+Once boiling, add the beef bones, brisket, and 1 tablespoon of salt.
 Boil for 5 to 8 minutes.
-Drain and rinse any scum on the bones and meat under cold water.
+Drain the meat and bones, then rinse them under cold water to remove any scum.
 Set aside.

-• In a medium saute pan, roast the pho spices over medium heat, until fragrant and toasted, about 5-7 minutes.
-Careful not to let it burn.
+• In a medium sauté pan, toast the pho spices over medium heat until fragrant and lightly browned, about 5-7 minutes.
+Be careful not to burn them.

-• Add the toasted spices in a spice bag with drawstring.
-Add the closed spice bag to the pho broth submerged at the last hour of cooking.
+Place the toasted spices into a spice bag with a drawstring and add the bag to the pho broth during the last hour of cooking.

-• While the pho broth is simmering, cook the rice noodles as directed, then strain and rinse with cold water, set aside.
+• While the broth is simmering, cook the rice noodles according to the package instructions.
+Once cooked, strain and rinse the noodles under cold water, then set aside.

-• When broth is done cooking, strain the broth with a colander into another large pot.
-Skim off any fat and scum.
-Season the broth with rock sugar, mushroom powder (1 tablespoon at a time to taste), and fish sauce.
-As always, taste and add more seasoning as needed to your taste.
+• After 4 hours of simmering, strain the broth into another large pot using a colander.
+Discard the solids.
+Skim off any remaining fat or scum from the broth.
+Season the broth with rock sugar, mushroom powder (adding 1 tablespoon at a time and tasting as you go), and fish sauce.
+Taste and adjust the seasoning as needed for a rich, balanced flavor.

 Notes

-*Nutritional information is for pho broth only.
-Accuracy for nutritional information on recipes on this site is only an estimate and is not guaranteed.
+*Nutritional information provided is for the pho broth only.
+Please note that the accuracy of nutritional details on this site is an estimate and cannot be guaranteed.

 • If you cannot find pho seasoning packets, you can make your own with 2 small cinnamon sticks, 3 whole cloves, 5 whole star anise, 2 tablespoons coriander seeds, 2 tablespoons fennel seeds, 3 whole black cardamom.
 Use a filter bag/cheesecloth to add the spices into after toasting.